 This separates those who work professionally from those who just “speak”.
 A huge amount of time must be spent beforehand to properly customize the presentation, so that the meeting objectives are met.
 (Once engaged, I will ask that you fill out a detailed audience questionnaire; I would follow up with a series of interviews with representative audience members and senior managers.
 I will read annual reports, product brochures, industry analysis, and any relevant internal documentation.
 Finally, the presentation or facilitation will be completely customized, with relevant, up-to-date examples.
 And then rehearsed.)

 Experts are recognized by their peers – not by themselves – for the impact of their work at an industry level.
 Beyond their certifications, ask about their national-level awards.
-(I have been made a Fellow of the management consulting profession (FCMC).
-And one of only 24 people awarded the Griner award by the CSAE for my impact on the association/not-for-profit sector in Canada.)
+(I am one of the few who are both a Fellow of the management consulting profession (FCMC), and an inductee into the Canadian Speaking Hall of Fame.
+And one of only 25 people awarded the Griner award by the CSAE for my impact on the association/not-for-profit sector in Canada.)

 Good question, but dig deeper: How many years, how many presentations, largest audience, studio set-up options, failover capability, etc. (I’ve done 100’s of virtual presentations over the last 15 years – my largest audience was over 4000.
 My virtual studio has gigabit connectivity, redundant connections, with multiple studio set-up options: talking head, standing keynote, boardroom meeting, etc. And I am certified as a Virtual Presenter by eSpeakers.
-Happy to discuss the pros and cons of alternative platforms, formats, etc – I’ve worked with so many.)
+Happy to discuss the pros and cons of alternative platforms, formats, etc.)

 Contact us for more on Randall’s topics, availability, and audience fit.